in printfrom | the GuardianThe quirky hobbies of the tech elite

 web: home ~ portfolio

-banner: The historic shop visit by Alice Liddell.
+note: The historic shop visited by Alice Liddell.

 — notes —